Just-Weng/EddieDsLandingPage/README.md

-Here's a feel-good README.md story for your GitHub repo:

----

 # Eddie D's Pizzeria Landing Page

 Welcome to the Eddie D's Pizzeria landing page repository—a project inspired by a timeless New York pizzeria that’s been serving up slices of love for over 40 years.